ansariowais669-hub/Machine-Learning-World/Learning_ML/Linear_Regression/README.md

 This repository contains my practice and hands-on implementations of **regression algorithms using Python**, with an emphasis on understanding the mathematical foundations behind each model and implementing them both through **Scikit-learn** and **from scratch** where applicable.

-The repository progressively explores **Simple Linear Regression, Multiple Linear Regression, Regression Evaluation Metrics, Linear Regression Assumptions, Batch Gradient Descent, Stochastic Gradient Descent, Mini-Batch Gradient Descent, Polynomial Regression, Ridge Regression (L2 Regularization), Ridge Regression using Gradient Descent, key concepts behind Ridge Regression, and Lasso Regression (L1 Regularization)**.
+The repository progressively explores **Simple Linear Regression, Multiple Linear Regression, Regression Evaluation Metrics, Linear Regression Assumptions, Batch Gradient Descent, Stochastic Gradient Descent, Mini-Batch Gradient Descent, Polynomial Regression, Ridge Regression (L2 Regularization), Ridge Regression using Gradient Descent, key concepts behind Ridge Regression, Lasso Regression (L1 Regularization), and Elastic Net Regression**.

 The primary goal of this repository is to bridge **theoretical mathematical concepts with practical machine learning implementations**, including model training, optimization, evaluation, diagnostics, regularization, visualization, and comparison between different approaches.